lukaqwe/EAOSCO/README.md

 `entropy.py`calculates number of occurrences of each mnemonic in the contracts from the `contracts/` folder.
 There are 50 contracts taken from etherescan.io.
-Before running the script make sure you installed the EVM disassembler, you can do that using `pip install pyevmasm` .
+Before running the script make sure you installed the EVM disassembler, you can do that using `pip install pyevmasm`.
+At operations that have a dynamic gas cost (a formula calculating it) their minimum was taken.

 #Results: